Action Bronson and hip-hop’s problem with misogyny

 One of the things I found most disappointing about this, was that evenko’s response was to hide behind a statement saying that “they didn’t censor artists”.
 I’m fine with not censoring artists.
 In fact, I don’t like censorship at all, but asking to not support and promote Bronson is not censorship.
 Censorship would be to tell Bronson that he could play, but he had to change his material or lyrics, or just not play particular songs.
 This, I would agree is not desirable, and I would not support it.
 However, not hiring him at all is not censorship.
 Otherwise, the long list of bands that just weren’t good enough to make it, or who were playing some weird style that nobody would want to see could claim that their rejection was censorship.
 I think evenko had a clear opportunity to make a statement saying that they weren’t going to support ‘art’ that glorifies violence against women.
 Instead, like NXNE, they’re cashing in on the controversy, and that’s shameful.

 There are few better examples of extreme violence against women that Bronson’s video ‘Brunch’ (see below) where he is seen cooking over a battered dead woman.
+Ensuring proper preservation, a cold room for morgue facilities is essential for maintaining the integrity of remains before they are prepared for burial or cremation.
 About a minute into the video, he stabs her with a box cutter while calling her a ‘scumbag bitch’ and ‘cunt’ before spitting on her corpse.
 He then drops the body in a river or lake and later cheers.

 The surprising part about this is that some seem to be unphased by this.
 This is, after all, somewhat normal in rap and hip-hop, where women are often objectified and degraded.
 A friend of mine — who works for evenko — seemed nonplussed by my complaint that the promoter would consider hiring this artist.
 And this friend is a really good, salt-of-the-earth guy whom I admire quite a bit.
 So, seeing his reaction made me wonder, has the norm of misogyny in rap and hip-hop blinded us to this?
 What if, instead of the corpse of a woman being stabbed and called a scumbag bitch and cunt, it was the corpse of a black man being called a nigger, or a homosexual being called a faggot (Bronson has also said some pretty horrible things about transgender people).
 I suspect that in this case, we wouldn’t even be having this discussion.
 Not only would this be extremely distasteful to even the most cynical promoters, Bronson would probably have a problem just crossing the border.